dmitru/console-log-img/README.md

 [VIEW DEMO](https://codesandbox.io/s/console-log-img-test-bti64)

+### Use-cases

-It makes development and debugging of canvas or image-based apps and algorithms a lot easier and more enjoyable.
+- to make development and debugging of canvas or image-based apps and algorithms easier and more enjoyable.
+- to show console banners, e.g. for hiring or prevent social engineering fraud.
+- for fun!
 Really, who doesn't like images in the console? 😃

 This library extends the global `console` object with a new method: